ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 clickhouse git-import --skip-paths 'generated\.cpp|^(contrib|docs?|website|libs/(libcityhash|liblz4|libdivide|libvectorclass|libdouble-conversion|libcpuid|libzstd|libfarmhash|libmetrohash|libpoco|libwidechar_width))/' --skip-commits-with-messages '^Merge branch '
 ```

-This will take around 3 minutes (as of November 8th 2022) to complete for the ClickHouse repository.
+This will take around 3 minutes (as of November 8th 2022 on a MacBook Pro 2021) to complete for the ClickHouse repository.

 A full list of available options can be obtained from the tools native help.